matt-FFFFFF/golang-hack-beginner/docs/Welcome.md

 # Getting Started in Your Team

+Skill levels:
+ Level Zero: n00b, never coded with Golang but are super eager to learn Level 100: have dabbled in Golang, maybe 'Hello World' or something simple Level 200: Some coding in Golang, looking for your next learning challenge or a real-life example Level 300 - 400: Very experienced, or expert level.
+Still hoping to learn a bit more.

+We asked each person to register and provide their approximate skill set.
+Thus, we have created a sort of 'create your own adventure' style of learning.
+From  your teams you will be with like leveled individuals so that hopefully everyone is at a similar starting point in their learning journey.
+It is suggested that you work together as a team, whether it be as a whole team, pair programming or asynchronously.
+It is entirely up to your team.
+It is important to setup some form of repo for the team and a Microsoft Teams site to communicate (unless one has already been provided).

 Once in your team, discuss which path of the hack you would like to explore as a group.
 We have outlined some suggestions to help you understand what each path entails: